aswinjose89/docker-presto-integration/README.md

 insert into author values(2, "Holly Black");
 ```

-Sample query to query mongodb and mysql from PrestoDB
+Sample query to manipulate mongodb and mysql from PrestoDB
 ```
 show catalogs;
 -----------------------------------